PM Modi offers prayers to Ram Lalla in Ayodhya | Politics

 - India

-Immediately after reaching Ayodhya for the Deepotsav celebrations, the PM went to the Ram temple and offered prayers to Ram Lalla.
+Immediately after reaching Ayodhya for the Deepotsav celebrations, the PM went to the makeshift Ram temple and offered prayers to Ram Lalla.
+He lit an earthen lamp there and performed an ''aarti''.
+Temple chief priest Acharya Satyendra Das applied vermillion on his forehead.

+Modi was also briefed by officials on the construction going on for a grand Ram temple at the site.

-The PM was welcomed by Governor Anandiben Patel and Chief Minister Yogi Adityanath in Ayodhya.
+Earlier, the PM was welcomed by Governor Anandiben Patel and Chief Minister Yogi Adityanath.

+He will be attending the Deepotsav celebrations.
+Modi will witness a 3-D holographic projection mapping show at Ram ki Paidi on the banks of the Saryu, along with a grand musical laser show, the Prime Minister's Office said.

+Around 6.30 pm, the prime minister will witness an ''aarti'' on the banks of the Saryu, which will be followed by the launch of the Deepotsav celebrations, a statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)